trychlos/pwix-modal/README.md

     - `body`: when specified, the name of the Blaze template to be set as the modal body

-    - `buttons`: when specified, an object or an array of object, each object providing the properties to be set on a button, as:
+    - `buttons`: when specified, a string, an array of strigs, an object or an array of object, each one providing the properties to be set on a button, as:

-        - `id`: mandatory
+        - `id`: mandatory, defaulting to the string itself if only a string is provided
         - `label`
         - `classes`
         - `enabled`